IgniteUI/igniteui-xplat-docs/doc/kr/components/charts/features/chart-highlighting.md

 ## {Platform} Chart Highlighting Example

 The following example demonstrates the different highlighting options that are available on the {Platform} chart.
-Click on the checkboxes to enable the different highlight types.
+Click on the dropdowns to enable the different highlight types.

 `sample="/charts/category-chart/column-chart-with-highlighting", height="500", alt="{Platform} Highlighting Example"`